KushalMehta17/EC-Analyzer/README.md

 ## Future Work

+Since there is a lot of fine-tuning involved, to bring it to real use, we are still working on new strategies, approaches and better models.
+Few of them are listed below:

-- Add sector-wide analysis with more companies
+- Add sector-wide analysis with more companies to analyze a sector as a whole rather than a company alone.
-- Deploy a dashboard for real-time transcript analysis
+- Deploy a dashboard for real-time transcript analysis.
-- Explore fine-tuning models for company-specific language
+- Explore fine-tuning models for company-specific language and more accurate results.

 Please explore the final codebase file and the results to know more!